SpringOne 2GX 2011

 Scott published one of the first public websites implemented in Grails in 2006 and has been actively working with the technology ever since.
 Author of the book Groovy Recipes: Greasing the Wheels of Java and two ongoing IBM developerWorks article series (Mastering Grails and in 2009, Practically Groovy), Scott writes extensively about how Groovy and Grails are the future of Java development.

-Hans Dockter - Founder of Gradle and CEO of Gradleware
+Hans Dockter - Founder and Project Lead of Gradle

 Danno Ferrin - Project Lead for the Griffon project